Tetrergeru/Diploma/abstract.md

-Many modern algorithms of data encoding use bipartite graphs with great girth for error correction during data transmission over noise channels.
-Common approaches to construction of such graphs include methods based on random permutation of matrices, structured methods based on predetermined structures as well as various other methods.
-Many of these methods can not reliably produce bipartite graphs with girth greater than 12.

-We are proposing an algorithm that allows the constrcuction of bipartite graphs with any given girth.
-We use special subset of graphs called metagraphs to produce systems of inequalities.
-The solution to these systems then can be applied to metagraph to construct a new graph with greater girth.
-The constructed graph can be later used as a metagraph in the same process.

-It was proven that any system of inequalities produced in this recursive process has a solution.
-And that using such an algorithm we can construct (m,n)-regular bipartite graph with any given girth.
+In this paper the problem of construction of regular bipartite graphs with great girth is considered.
+To solve this problem the special subset of graphs called metagraphs is introduced.
+Metagraph is a weighted graph for which an operation of expansion that depends on edge weights is specified.
+The required graph is one of the expansions of the metagraph.
+Theorems on correspondence between paths and cycles on metagraphs and their expansions are proved.
+To construct the required graphs the approach with finding of edge weights on metagraph by solving the system of inequalities constructed using the metagraph.
+The theorem on existence of a solution for any such system is proved.
+The tight upper bound of expansion graph girth is given.
+The algorithm that constructs bipartite graphs with any given girth is proposed.